MicrosoftDocs/well-architected/well-architected/sap/security.md

 ## Enhance identity management

 Consider using Azure Active Directory (Azure AD) to authenticate and authorize users.
 Azure AD is a fully managed identity and access management service.
 You can use Azure AD to create domains that exist purely on Azure, or to integrate with your on-premises Active Directory identities.
-Azure AD also integrates with Microsoft 365, Dynamics CRM Online, and many Software-as-a-Service (SaaS) application from partners.
+Azure AD also integrates with Microsoft 365, Dynamics CRM Online, and many Software-as-a-Service (SaaS) applications from partners.

-For consumer-facing applications, Azure AD B2C lets users authenticate with their existing social accounts (such as Facebook, Google, or LinkedIn) or create a new user account that is managed by Azure AD.
+For consumer-facing applications, Azure AD B2C lets users authenticate with their existing social accounts (such as Facebook, Google, or LinkedIn).
+It also lets users create a new user account that is managed by Azure AD.
 If you want to integrate an on-premises Active Directory environment with an Azure network, several approaches are possible depending on your requirements.
 For more information, see [identity management architectures](/azure/architecture/reference-architectures/identity/).

 For authentication, you can take advantage of Azure Active Directory (Azure AD) with SAML to sign on to your SAP NetWeaver or HANA.
-You can also use single sign on (SSO) for other SAP services like SAP Fiori Launchpad, SAP Cloud Platform, and SuccessFactors.
+You can also use single sign-on (SSO) for other SAP services like SAP Fiori Launchpad, SAP Cloud Platform, and SuccessFactors.

 For more information, see: